Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Gravitational orbital Hall effect for vortex light

 In contrast, the gravitational SHE influences the transverse trajectory as described by Lian et al. \cite{lian2022birefringence}:

-where $\alpha$ depends on both the selected components and the form of the EMT used to define the wave packet's center, with specific values listed in Table \ref{tab1}.
+where $\alpha$ depends on both the selected components and the form of the energy-momentum tensor used to define the wave packet's center, with specific values listed in Table \ref{tab1}.
 Consequently, the transverse trajectory of an electromagnetic wave packet, carrying a total angular momentum $\sigma+\ell$, can be generalized as follows:

 Eq. \eqref{y-sl} underlines the difference between the gravitational OHE and gravitational SHE.
-Specifically, when the center of wave packets is determined using the energy density of symmetric EMT, the coefficients are fitted as $\beta=-1.0$ for gravitaional OHE and $\alpha=2.0$ for gravitaional SHE.
+Specifically, when the center of wave packets is determined using the energy density of symmetric energy-momentum tensor, the coefficients are fitted as $\beta=-1.0$ for gravitational OHE and $\alpha=2.0$ for gravitational SHE.
 The difference between coefficients $\alpha$ and $\beta$ indicates that the gravitational OHE results in a transverse movement given by $-GM\ell\lambda t/b^2$, whereas the gravitational SHE leads to a movement of $2GM\sigma\lambda t/b^2$.
-Therefore, an electromagnetic wave packet with a spin of $\sigma$ can be expected to separate from one carrying an intrinsic OAM of $\ell$.
+Therefore, an electromagnetic wave packet with a spin of $\sigma$ can be expected to separate from one carrying an intrinsic orbital angular momentum of $\ell$.

-Furthermore, the results presented in Table \ref{tab1} demonstrate that both the gravitational SHE and OHE are influenced by the choice of EMT components, suggesting a dependence of these phenomena on the detection method.
-While the gravitational SHE is sensitive to the specific expressions of the EMT, the gravitational OHE does not exhibit such sensitivity.
-These observations imply that when coupled to gravity, the intrinsic OAM of light may not be directly equivalent to their spin, highlighting the complexity of matter-gravity coupling.
+Furthermore, the results presented in Table \ref{tab1} demonstrate that both the gravitational SHE and OHE are influenced by the choice of energy-momentum tensor components, suggesting a dependence of these phenomena on the detection method.
+While the gravitational SHE is sensitive to the specific expressions of the energy-momentum tensor, the gravitational OHE does not exhibit such sensitivity.
+These observations imply that when coupled to gravity, the intrinsic orbital angular momentum of light may not be directly equivalent to their spin, highlighting the complexity of matter-gravity coupling.